jessonfoo/p001/week_4/3_group_challenge_research_methods.md

 ## Learning Objectives
 - Find and use built-in Ruby methods to solve challenges
 - Iterate through data structures and manipulate the content
+- Explain how to use an existing ruby method

 ## Purpose
 I'm sure many of you have looked through the [Ruby Docs](http://ruby-doc.org/) and had some